urbanhobbit/PolarizationSimulation-POSOP/user_manual.markdown

 The Agent-Based Polarisation Simulation Dashboard is a Streamlit-based tool designed to model opinion dynamics in a 2D opinion space.
 It simulates how agents interact, form preferences, and evolve their opinions over time, allowing users to analyze polarization, voting behavior, and social choice outcomes.
 The dashboard provides interactive visualizations, parameter controls, and result export options to facilitate research and analysis of social dynamics.

-This manual is for version `app_final_v06.py` (updated April 21, 2025), which includes features like selective export of saved simulations and a downloadable user manual.
+This manual is for version `app_final_v06.py` (updated April 22, 2025), which includes features like selective export of saved simulations, a downloadable user manual, and a dedicated tab for social choice results.

 ## Getting Started